Daily physical activity: focusing on fun

 When you’re choosing physical activity for babies, toddlers and preschoolers, focus on activities that are fun.

 If children enjoy what they’re doing, they’re more likely to want to keep doing it.
-And all the activities children enjoy increase their ability to move well.
+And physical activities that children enjoy will increase their confidence and ability to move well.

 Physical activity for children 0-2 years

-Babies aged 0-12 months need plenty of opportunities for free movement, so long as they can do it in a safe environment.
-An environment that encourages your child to explore and develop skills such as reaching, rolling, sitting up, crawling, pulling up and walking is great.
-This can be inside or outside.
+Babies aged 0-12 months need plenty of opportunities for free movement and floor play, as long as they can do it in a safe environment.
+An environment that encourages your child to explore and develop skills like reaching, rolling, sitting up, crawling, pulling up and walking is great.

 Before baby can walk

 Even tiny babies like to stretch and play.
-A large blanket on the floor (or on the grass outside) can be a safe, clean and welcoming place for babies to practise lifting their heads and develop strong muscles during ‘tummy time’.
+A large blanket on the floor (or on the grass outside) for tummy time can be a safe, clean and welcoming place for babies to practise lifting their heads.
+This helps them develop strong muscles.
+Australian guidelines recommend at least 30 minutes of tummy time spread throughout the day when baby is awake.

-Great low-cost tummy time toys include things to grab and hold like old boxes or containers, or pieces of wood and wool.
+Low-cost tummy time toys include things to grab and hold, like old boxes.
 Another idea is plastic containers with things that rattle inside.
-The lid needs to be on very tight so baby can’t get to the little things inside.
-Bright colours, drawings of dots or squares or stars, shiny surfaces, changing textures and different sounds can also interest your child.
+Just make sure the container lids are on very tightly.
+Bright colours, drawings of dots, squares or stars, shiny surfaces, changing textures and different sounds can also interest your child.

 When baby starts to walk

-Once your child is walking, you can encourage her just by letting her be free.
-This means plenty of time out of the pram.
+Once your child is walking, you can encourage her just by letting her move often.
+This means plenty of time out of the pram or stroller.

-This is a great time to look for toys and activities that encourage movement.
-For example, when you help your child climb a slide at the local playground, you’re building self-confidence and balance.
-You’re also paving the way for your child to climb stairs.
+This is a great time to look for objects and activities that encourage movement – for example, climbing a slide at the local playground.

 Physical activity for children 2-5 years

-Toddlers and preschoolers need plenty of time to just run around and play.
-Backyards, adventure playgrounds, parks, trails and the beach are all great places for children of this age.
+Toddlers and preschoolers need plenty of free time and space to just run around and play.
+Backyards, school playgrounds, empty sporting fields, adventure playgrounds, school playgrounds, parks, trails and the beach are all great places for children of this age.

-Here are some ways to keep physical activity fun:
+Here are some ideas for keeping physical activity fun:

-- Throwing can start with something small like a bean bag or tennis ball.
-When spaces aren’t safe for balls, an old pair of socks can be good for this.
+- Use large, soft balls to practise catching, hitting, bouncing and kicking.
+Start with something small and easy to hold like a little bean bag.
+When spaces aren’t safe for balls, some rolled-up socks can be good for this activity.

-- You can get your child to chase bubbles, walk along chalk lines and jump over cracks in the ground or puddles.
+- Make up games that involve different types of movement.
+For example, get your child to chase bubbles, walk along chalk lines, gather shells and jump over puddles or cracks in the ground.

-- Playing different music, or making sounds with your voice or instruments, can encourage dancing and a sense of rhythm.
+- Play different kinds of music, or make sounds with your voice or instruments.
+This can encourage dancing and a sense of rhythm.

-- Invent some silly walks and runs with your child, such as running like a monkey, hopping like a bunny and flapping like a bird.
+- Invent some silly walks and runs with your child.
+You could play guess the animal games, where you run like a monkey, jump like a bunny, flap like a bird and so on.

-- Your child might enjoy learning to ride a bike, scooter or tricycle – under your supervision, of course – and playing with push toys such as trucks, doll prams and toy lawn mowers.
+- When your child is ready, let her try learning to ride a bike, scooter or tricycle – under your supervision, of course.
+She might also enjoy playing with push toys like trucks, doll prams and toy lawn mowers.

-- Leave the car at home sometimes and try walking to local places like the library, park or shops.
-If you’re feeling really adventurous, you could even go without the pram.
+- Leave the car at home sometimes and walk to local places like the library, park or shops.
+If you’re feeling really adventurous, you could even go without the pram or stroller.

 Organised physical activity and sport